Last Updated on February 26, 2023

 A high-quality dog food made in the USA.
 No list of best dog foods is complete without a mention of Taste of the Wild.

-It contains natural ingredients and sources their protein from lamb, boar, and beef, with the intention of feeding our domesticated buddies what their wild ancestors would eat.
+It contains natural ingredients and sources its protein from lamb, boar, and beef, with the intention of feeding our domesticated buddies what their wild ancestors would eat.

-10. Blue Buffalo — Wilderness Salmon Recipe Grain-Free Dry Dog Food
+11. Blue Buffalo Wilderness Salmon Recipe Adult Dog Food

 Top ingredients: Deboned Chicken, Chicken Meal, Turkey Meal